Emily Ratajkowski: Sexuality and feminism

 Ratajkowski described the pressure that she endured as a youth around her sexuality and her thoughts on female sexual empowerment, in Lena Dunham's Lenny Letter newsletter on February 16, 2016.
 Elle magazine, Esquire magazine, and Harper's Bazaar republished her letter, which drew praise from critics including Glamour magazine's Hayley Spencer, The Huffington Post's Jenavieve Hatch, Cosmopolitan magazine's Nikki Kinstlinger, Rachael Moon of the Daily Mirror, and Georgia Simmonds of Marie Claire, who lauded Ratajkowski for observations, calling the letter "powerful".
 Salon's Erin Coulehan described the essay's identification of a societal catch-22, in which showcasing female sexuality that may "offend, excite, or create envy" leads to criticism and body shaming.
 InStyle's Isabella Silvers concurred that "female sexuality isn't always for the benefit of someone else".
 Charlotte Gill of The Independent admitted that she was in the minority in finding the letter "rambling" and "dull".

 In an October 2014 Cosmopolitan interview, Ratajkowski said she enjoys freedom of sexual expression "while still being a feminist", and is outspoken about using her celebrity to support the empowerment of women and women's sexuality.
 However, Amanda Hess of Slate questioned whether she is a feminist or an opportunist exploiting feminism.
 Ratajkowski defended Kim Kardashian from criticism when Kardashian posted a controversial nude selfie on Instagram in March 2016, saying that women have the right to "express their sexuality and share their bodies however they choose".
 Then, Kardashian and Ratajkowski jointly advocated via social media for female sexual empowerment and against body shaming; nearly one million of their social media followers responded positively, and prominent global media outlets took notice.
 Commentator Piers Morgan reacted to Ratajkowski's letter by saying that her form of feminism was a misguided affront to true feminism, labeling it pseudo-feminist gibberish.
 After Morgan wrote that "feminism as it was intended is dead", the Chicago Tribune's Heidi Stevens, as well as The Daily Telegraph's Helen Pankhurst said that Ratajkowski neither killed nor bolstered feminism.
 Women's Wear Daily's Taylor Harris questioned the impact of Ratajkowski's feminism, as did The Independent's Gill, saying that Ratajkowski's professional activities "continued to advocate industries that treat us as pieces of meat".
 Heather Saul of The Independent wrote in support of Ratajkowski in an article subtitled "Ratajkowski is becoming an important feminist voice in the debate over female censorship and sexuality".
 New York's Allie Jones called Ratajkowski "the best feminist celeb".

-Ratajkowski's 2021 book My Body includes details about her interactions with the super-wealthy.
-An extract was published in The Guardian.
+In 2021, Ratajkowski published her first book, My Body, which includes several previously published essays as well as personal stories.
+An excerpt was published in The Guardian.